altanalytics/strands-agentcore-react/README.md

 Your chat app will be available at the Amplify-generated URL with full authentication and AI agent integration! 🚀

-### **BONUS.
-Run a working Agent in the CLI**
+### **BONUS: Test your agent in the CLI**
-This is good for prototyping and building out your app and interfacing through the CLI rather than the app.
+This is good for prototyping and building out your app and interfacing through the CLI rather than the launching the app and using the curl command.

+Both the `cli_agent.py` and `agent.py` reference the same `agent_config.py` file, which is where the agent is built.

 ```bash
 uv run cli_agent.py
 ```